ritual-net/infernet-monorepo/infernet_services/services/ezkl_proof_service/README.md

 # Endpoint

-Infernet services are expected to implement an end point at `/service_output` that takes a json payload that conforms to the InfernetInput model.
+Infernet services are expected to implement a `/service_output` endpoint that accepts a json payload and conforms to the `InfernetInput` model.
 For more information on Infernet-compatible containers, refer to [our docs](https://docs.ritual.net/infernet/node/containers).

 ## Input